Shadow-Hubb/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-5-local_variables lists all local variables and environment variables and functions 6-create_local_variable creates a new local variable BEST=School local 7-create_global_variable creates a new global variable BEST=School global
+5-local_variables lists all local variables and environment variables and functions 6-create_local_variable creates a new local variable BEST=School local 7-create_global_variable creates a new global variable BEST=School global 8-true_knowledge prints the result of the addition of 128 with value stored in environment variable TRUEKNOWLEDGE